Proper Tree Care: How To Keep Trees Healthy

 In the forest, microorganisms and decomposers convert falling leaves and clippings into food that nourishes the trees.
 Fertilizer makes up for the lack of these materials in your yard.
 After testing the soil around your tree to identify which elements are lacking or in short supply, you may need to apply suitable fertilizer to release these elements into the soil.

 Pruning goes a long way to improve your tree structure while at the same time also getting rid of deadwood that may be holding your tree back from growing or spreading its branches.
 Knowing the branches that need to be pruned, and how to prune them effectively is difficult, and takes some expertise.
-Young trees should generally be pruned early and often to ensure the tree grows upward and reaches an ideal height.
+Young trees should generally be pruned early and often to ensure that the tree grows upward and reaches an ideal height.
 We are happy to take a look for you and lend you the advice that will lead to the best possible growth and health for your trees.

 Contact the arborists at Johnson Ops Tree Care for help with your trees at 608-526-6297.